-How to Clean Leather work boots – And make them Last
+How to Clean Leather work boots – And Make Them Look New Again

 Whether you took notice yourself or needed a coworker to point it out, you’ve come to the realization that your boots could use a good cleaning.
 Inevitably, as you put your work boots through wringer day in and day out, they’re going collect dirt and other debris, get wet and lose their overall lustrous shine.